dnllens/dnllens.github.io/README.md

 - In terms of the potential of a incident occuring, 16% of incidents that were marked as NOT having a high potential actually resulted in serious injuries.

-## PREDICTING THE SEVERITY OF ROAD ACCIDENTS IN THE UK
+## 3. PREDICTING THE SEVERITY OF ROAD ACCIDENTS IN THE UK

 - This project aims to predict accident severity using traditional machine learning algorithms and neural networks.
 The dataset used in this project is derived from the UK Department for Transport, consisting of road accidents in the UK from 2005 to 2014.

 #### Overview
-- The project consists of four main parts:
+- This project consists of four main parts:

 - Data Preprocessing
 - Classification using Traditional Machine Learning